KonstantinosLougiakis/FPL--FactoryPremierLeague-/FPLApp-Front/README.md

+# Step 7: Converting the menu to its final appearance

 # Step 6: Routing

 # Step 5: Finalize the template in which the personal information of each user of the app are presented